-Laboratory Results for Minnetonka Tap Water: 2006
+Laboratory Results for Minnetonka Tap Water: 2008

-The results contained in the following table indicate an exceedance of a federal standard.
-Some other contaminants were detected in trace amounts that were below legal limits.
-The table that follows shows the contaminants that were detected last year.
+The results contained in the following table indicate an exceedance of a federal standard, while some other contaminants were detected in trace amounts that were below legal limits.
+The table that follows shows the contaminants that were detected in trace amounts last year.
+(Some contaminants are sampled less frequently than once a year; as a result, not all contaminants were sampled for in 2008.
+If any of these contaminants were detected the last time they were sampled for, they are included in the table along with the date the detection occurred.)